 Frequently Asked Questions About How Many Coffee Beans Per Cup

-It may take around 55 beans to make a cup of coffee.
-The actual number may change depending on coffee bean types, grind level, or brewing style.
+It takes around 55 beans to make a standard 6-ounce cup of coffee, based on the SCAA Golden Cup ratio of 8.25 grams of coffee to 180ml of water.
+The actual number may change depending on coffee bean type, grind level, or brewing style.

 I’m Joel, an espresso-loving coffee nerd.
 I got into coffee because I spent a lot of time in Milan as a kid and started liking coffee waaaay too young.
 I’m all about making sure espresso is treated with the same care as any other coffee – it’s not just a quick drink!